manasa7958/Projects/ps5/Readme-ps5.md

 ### Testing
 Describe what the unit tests you wrote check for and why you picked them.
-Our unit tests checked to kae sure our min3 function works optimally by making sure the distance is calculated properly.
+Our unit tests checked to make sure our min3 function works optimally by making sure the distance is calculated properly.
 We also tested edge/unusual cases like empty string, strings of unequal length, head/tail deletions, reversed strings, and cut ends.
-We also created a nothrow test to make sure that an error is not thrown in the case that a valid input is being run.
+We also created a no throw test to make sure that an error is not thrown in the case that a valid input is being run.
 These tests should ensure the correctness of our functions from the EDistance.cpp file by catching off-by-one bugs and ensuring the algorithm handles simple and tricky strings without crashing.

 ### Issues